Skip to content

 cookiecutter gh:fmind/cookiecutter-mlops-package

-For advanced structuring techniques and best practices, refer to the Advanced Usage section of Cookiecutter documentation.
+For advanced techniques, refer to the Advanced Usage section of the Cookiecutter documentation.

-How should you keep the project updated with the code template?
+How do you keep a project synchronized with its template?

 cruft update

-How can you test the generation of a code template automatically?
+How can you automatically test a code template?

 def test_bake_project(cookies):